solacese/terraform-ansible-solace-sdkperf/README.md

 ## Scripts Highlights

-**Depending on the selected Terraform scripts, they will allow you to:**:
+**Depending on the selected Terraform scripts, they will allow you to**:

-- Provision N number of Solace PS+ Software Standalone event broker nodes
++ Provision N number of Solace PS+ Software Standalone event broker nodes
-- Provision N number of Solace PS+ Software HA Clusters (AWS Only, Azure support under development)
++ Provision N number of Solace PS+ Software HA Clusters (AWS Only, Azure support under development)
-- Provision N number of SDKPerf nodes
++ Provision N number of SDKPerf nodes
-- Configure SDKPerf commands
++ Configure SDKPerf commands
-- Execute your configured SDKPerf command on all your SDKPerf nodes
++ Execute your configured SDKPerf command on all your SDKPerf nodes
-- Kill the SDKPerf processes on all your SDKPerf nodes
++ Kill the SDKPerf processes on all your SDKPerf nodes
-- Cleanup all the resources used in your test
++ Cleanup all the resources used in your test

 > :information_source: On the Azure AWS & Azure Cloud
 > :information_source: SDKPerf is a tool for validating performance, checking configuration, and exploring features associated with your Solace PubSub+ event broker.
 You can download it [here](https://solace.com/downloads/#other-software), or read our documentation on it [here](https://docs.solace.com/SDKPerf/SDKPerf.htm#contentBody).